lambdaclass/concrete/docs/INFLUENCES.md

 That synthesis only works if the result stays minimalist, linear/resource-aware, no-GC, and honest about what is enforced, reported, proved, or trusted.

+## Positioning Summary

+The surrounding tools each cover part of the space:

+- Rust, Zig, C, and C++ are strong systems languages, but proofs usually live outside the compiler workflow.
+- SPARK/Ada, Dafny, F*, and Why3 have strong verification workflows, but are not trying to be a small C/Rust/Zig-style systems language with Lean as the compiler/proof substrate.
+- Lean, Coq, and Isabelle are excellent proof systems, but ordinary low-level systems programming is not their primary path.
+- Austral is close on linear safety, but not on Lean-backed proof artifacts and drift-gated evidence.

+Concrete's niche is the intersection: no-GC systems code, explicit authority, linear/resource discipline, selected Lean theorems, and machine-readable evidence tying the theorem back to the current source.

 ## How To Read This

 Each influence is classified as: